 Not only is science awesomely useful, it’s also unfathomably cool.
 If you understand what it is…

-The 16th and 17th centuries were a ridiculously exciting time to be alive.
+The 16th and 17th centuries were an exciting time to be alive.
 It was the time when modern science began, mostly in Europe.
 The Protestant Reformation was well underway, fueled by the invention of the printing press and the rapid spread of information that came with it.

 The money they saved on food, they spent on education, specifically on learning to read.
 Then, with so many new readers, the popularity of the printing press exploded.
 (Who would have thought that peasants actually wanted to learn things, too?)

 For centuries, education had been the responsibility of the Church, so most of the smartest people in Europe at the time (and most people in Europe, period) were Christians.
 They, too, were eager for the theological and academic discourse that the printing press let them have, not only with their peers, but with other smart people in other academic fields.